© Lisa Jane Rimmer

 “Look!” shouted Capella, “look up over there!”

 Lily looked up into the night sky.
-It was so full of twinkling tiny stars.
+It was full of twinkling stars.
 She thought it was so wonderful.
 Then she noticed that one of the stars seemed much brighter than the rest.

 “That’s My Mum!”
 Capella excitedly said.